UHAS admission portal 2022/2023: Fees, requirements, deadlines

 - Go to the UHAS website: Connect to the internet, open your browser, and go to the UHAS homepage.

-- Purchase an E-voucher: Scroll down to the footer and tap "The Apply Now" button.
+- Purchase an E-voucher: Scroll down to the footer and tap the "The Apply Now" button.

 - Go to the admission portal.
 You should not confuse this website with the UHAS student portal, which is used by already enrolled and continuing students.